-When coming from Virginia, I eventually pop out onto I-95 at Florence South Carolina and from there I have one more stretch of around 140-miles before I get to my planned layover at this campground I tend to favor.
+When coming from Virginia, I eventually pop out onto I-95 at Florence South Carolina and from there I know that I have only one more stretch of around 150-miles or so, before I get to my planned layover at my favorite campground in South Carolina.

 I had intentionally delayed my departure from Virginia until a weekday.
-This is always part of my planning, to be on the road when the traffic is most likely to be at it’s lightest.
+I like many of my fellow Rv travelers tend to do this hoping that the traffic is more likely to be lighter than iw usually is on weekend days.

 The Crazy Drivers on Interstates

-Well, it only took my driving the first ten miles on I-95 to realize that I had not planned well.
-I-95 was loaded with traffic, and many of the drivers had gone into what I call the “suicidal driving” mode.
+Well, it only took my driving the first fifty miles on I-95 to realize that I had not planned well.
+For some reason, I-95 was loaded with traffic, and many of the drivers had gone into what I call the “suicidal driving” mode.

 I know you have seen them.
-They rarely drive on interstate highways, except holidays or vacations, and when they see both lanes slow down and they are forced to sit for a minute or so before they go forward a few feet, they start to panic.
+I assume they have rarely driven on interstate highways, except maybe on holidays or vacations.
+For some unfathomable reason, they see all of the lanes slow down and they are forced to sit for a minute or so before they go forward just a few feet, they start to panic.

-And, yes, the new digital warning signs over the interstate highways are a great thing for travelers, but for these people that don’t travel often, their insanity tends to increase and they tend to take bigger chances as they attempt to make up for lost time.
+And, yes, the new digital warning signs over the interstate highways are a great thing for travelers, but for these people that don’t travel often, when they see the words "congestion"or "wreck" their insanity tends to increase and they start taking bigger chances in their attempts to make up for lost time.

-So, I smile to myself and I make little personal bets with myself, as a form of entertainment, about which of the ‘suicidal rabbits” I will see sitting on the side of the highway later with a bent fender or a cop writing them a ticket.
-It’s just a thing I do.
+So, I watch and smile to myself and I even make little personal bets with myself, as a form of entertainment, about which of the ‘suicidal rabbits” I will see sitting on the side of the highway later with a bent fender or a cop writing them a ticket, as I slowly drive by them.

 The experienced RV driver